RicardoSabinolrs/python-cloud-gcp-pubsub/README.md

-## This demonstrates how to send/receive messages using Google Cloud Pub/Sub.
+## API demonstrates how to send/receive messages using Google Cloud Pub/Sub.

 #### Running locally